inspursoft/board/docs/compile_guide.md

 --------------------|-------------
-all                 | composition of the target : vet, fmt, golint and compile_ui prepare             | prepare configuration and env start               | building and running board(except UI component) compile_ui          | building and running UI down                | shutdown board instance(except UI component) clean_binary        | clean apiserver,tokenserver and collector/cmd binary
-install             | compile apiserver,tokenserver and collector/cmd binary
-test                | used to test a program written in the Go language
+all                 | composition of the target : vet, fmt, golint and compile_ui prepare             | prepare configuration and env start               | building and running board instance compile_ui          | building and running UI builder down                | shutdown board instance clean_binary        | clean apiserver,tokenserver and collector/cmd binary install             | compile apiserver,tokenserver and collector/cmd binary test                | used to test a program written in the Go language